Central Yakutian Lowland: Hydrography

 There are hundreds of river valleys all across the lowlands, which, besides the Lena, include the lower reaches of the Lena tributaries Vilyuy, Amga and Aldan.
 The entire length of the course of some of the large left tributaries of the Lena, such as the Lungkha, Tyugyuene, Sitte, Khanchaly and Kenkeme, falls wholly within the lowland area.
 These rivers are subject to spring floods during the thaw period and occasional rain floods in the summer.
 During the winter small rivers and rivulets freeze to the bottom.
 The largest lakes of the lowland are Nedzheli and Ulakhan-Kyuel.

 Geology

 Geologically the lowland roughly corresponds to the eastern, lowest parts of the Vilyuy Syneclise.
 It is filled with Mesozoic deposits and Quaternary sands and loams, both of alluvial and eolian origin.

 Climate and flora

-The climate prevailing in the lowland is continental and harsh, characterized by a very low annual rainfall of barely 300 mm per year.
+The climate prevailing in the lowland is an extreme subarctic climate (Köppen Dfd), continental and harsh, characterized by a very low annual rainfall of barely 300 mm per year.
 70% to 80% of the precipitation falls in the summer, mostly in the form of rain.
 The average air temperature in January is a chilly -45 C. In July the average temperature is 17 C.

 Most of the lowland is covered by taiga in which larch predominates.
 There are as well areas of birch forests, marshes and grassy meadows.